crispinalan/talkcalendar/README.md

 Talk Calendar has been tested and works with Debian Bookworm (testing) which has gtk4 in the respositories.

-## Package Installers

-A basic AppImage can be found in the bin-packages directory which assumes gtk4 and associated libraries are installed.

 ## Roadmap
 ```